MacInnes/play-be/README.md

 ```

 #### PUT /api/v1/songs/:id
-This endpoint allows you to update a song stored in the database by id.
+This endpoint allows you to update a song stored in the database by ID.
 All fields must be specified, even if they aren't being updated.

 Example request body (to the id of our previous example song):
 ```